-In our District, we are proud to have outstanding administrators, teachers, and support staff at each school site and in every department who work tirelessly to implement stellar programs and support services to ensure that we serve each and every one of our students in the best ways possible.
-In addition to reviewing the contents of this important booklet, another crucial way that you can support your child's success in school is to ensure that they attend school every day.
-Research shows that school attendance is a crucial factor in student achievement.
-We need our students here every day, ready to learn, and that includes preschool and kindergarten.
-Poor attendance is related to lower reading and math achievement.
-Students who cannot read at grade level by third grade are at higher risk for not graduating from high school.
-We cannot stress it enough: attendance matters!
+We couldn't be more proud of the talents and commitment of our administrators, teachers, and support staff at each school site and in every department in our District.
+They work tirelessly to provide high-quality programs and instructional strategies as well as social, emotional and mental health support services to meet the needs of each of our students.
+One of the ways that you can help in their quest to provide your child with all of the tools they need to be successful is to review the contents of this important booklet.
+The second is to ensure that your child attends school each and every day.
+Research has proven that regular school attendance is a crucial factor in student achievement.
+All children need to be in school daily ready to learn from preschool and kindergarten and every year thereafter.
+Students who cannot read at grade level by the third grade are at higher risk for not completing high school.
+Regular attendance is critical!